leandrob13/logue-hub/README.md

     - [Harmonik](#harmonik)
     - [Kord](#kord)

-## Compiled Oscillators
+## Compiled Oscillators and FX

 The compiled oscillators are found in the releases section of this repo.

 ## Prerequisites

-In order to build the oscillators you need to install the `gcc-arm-none-eabi` compiler:
+In order to build the oscillators you need to install the `gcc-arm-none-eabi` compiler.

+For macOS:
 ```
 ./gcc_compiler/get_gcc_osx.sh
 ```